Wednesday, April 7, 2010

 I previously blogged before about the concept of negotiating an online identity for yourself and yesterday in class we were lectured on the concept some more.
 Our discussion led us to think about the way a person communicates their identity in the physical world, versus online.
 In the physical world (“rl” or real life), we assume that the way one presents him or herself is an accurate representation of who they really are.
 We take cues from clothing, hairstyle, the way they walk, and more.
 In the context of MMORPG (mass multiplayer online role playing games like Runescape or World of Warcraft), the same cues cannot be used.
 People of all ages and of all descents come together online for a common goal – usually to advance the user’s account in one way or another.
 There are many users addicted to these kinds of games, spending countless hours online and growing friendships with others who do the same.
 But your physical body is missing in the online world – how are you supposed to determine the kind of person you’re talking?
 In the case of MMORPGs, how are you supposed to trust the people you're spending countless hours and energy with, advancing your accounts?
 According to Prof. Boutros, you generally use conversations to determine one’s identity online, taking cues from the way the other users speak about things.
 But again, how are we supposed to trust that the person we are conversing with is actually who they claim to be?
 For example, I am blogging under the pseudonym Alexis Woods, but that is not my real name.
 And I could perhaps create a different character for myself as the author of this blog, but you might not realize.

 There’s always a person behind that computer screen, so how do you get to know that person?
 How do you come to trust their character when you only interact within the so-called virtual community?
 And do you even need to get to know them?
 These are all questions posed by scholars of the “virtual identity”.
-I found that this blogger defines a virtual (or digital) identity very well – as being,
+I found that this blogger defines a virtual (or digital) identity very well – as being, “the online representation of an individual within a community, as adopted by that individual and/or projected by others.
+An individual may have multiple digital identities in multiple communities”

 Without you realizing it, users like you and I have been negotiating our virtual identities for some time now.
 Doing things like photoshopping the pictures we post on Facebook, editing the comments that are posted on those pictures, and even being an active user of a certain website (obviously, Facebook in this example) are ways that a person can represent oneself.
 Some people restrict certain aspects of themselves from being shown online.
 Perhaps if you have a prosthetic limb and choose not to have it photographed, or you pose in the way that it would not get noticed – that person then communicates him or herself as someone that has four functioning limbs.